hlardiez/chat_test/README.md

   - When regeneration occurs, displays "Criteria: Score | Answer Regenerated" in red
   - Shows original question and truncated answer when regeneration is triggered

-**Password Protection**: The app requires a passcode to access.
-Default passcode is "Messi2022" if not configured in `.env`.

 ## Project Structure

 ```